fhoedemakers/pico-infonesPlus/README.md

 ## Troubleshooting no image on TV or monitor

 - Make sure the board is directly connected to your display.
-Do not connect through a a HDMI splitter.
+Do not connect through a HDMI splitter.
 - When using the Adafruit HDMI board, make sure VBUS (Pin 40) is connected to the 5 volt via  on the board.
 (Marked 5 on the side) Some displays need 5V in order to work.

 ![Image](assets/DVIBreakout.jpg)